Table of Contents

 Apply Sunscreen Indoors

-Yes, you heard that right—sunscreen isn’t just for the beach.
-If you spend a lot of time sitting near windows, it’s a good idea to wear sunscreen, especially on your face, hands, and arms.
-Select a sunscreen that provides broad-spectrum protection, meaning it can shield the skin from UVA and UVB radiation.
+You heard that right—sunscreen isn’t just for the beach.
+If you spend a lot of time sitting near windows, wearing sunscreen is a good idea, especially on your face, hands, and arms.
+Select a sunscreen that provides broad-spectrum protection and can shield the skin from UVA and UVB radiation.

 Use UV-Protective Window Films

-Another great way to protect yourself is by installing UV-blocking window film.
-These films can be applied to standard windows and are highly effective at reducing both UVA and UVB radiation.
+Another great way to protect yourself is by installing UV-blocking window film, which can help prevent you from getting sunburnt through glass.
+These films can be applied to standard windows and are highly effective at reducing both UVA and UVB radiation to help prevent sunburn through windows.

 Wear Protective Clothing

-If applying sunscreen indoors seems like too much effort, wearing light, long-sleeved clothing can offer a layer of protection.
-UV-blocking clothes are another excellent option, providing a shield from harmful rays even when you’re inside.
+If applying sunscreen indoors seems like too much effort, wearing light, long-sleeved clothing can offer protection against sunburn through a window.
+UV-blocking clothes are another excellent option.

 Consider Using Curtains or Blinds